top of page

 Sola Kids Dental & Orthodontics team standing together inside their modern pediatric dental office in Los Angeles

 As a parent, you want to do everything possible to keep your child healthy—including protecting their smile.
-One of the most common questions parents ask is: How often should kids go to the dentist for checkups?
+One of the most common questions families ask is:

-Many families assume dental visits are only necessary when a child complains about tooth pain or has visible dental problems.
-In reality, regular dental checkups play a critical role in preventing cavities, monitoring development, and teaching children healthy habits that last a lifetime.
+Many parents assume dental visits are only necessary when a child complains about pain or has visible dental problems.
+In reality, routine dental visits play a key role in maintaining strong dental health, preventing cavities, and monitoring your child’s development.

-In this guide, we’ll explain how often children should visit the dentist, why routine dental exams matter, and what parents can expect during a pediatric dental checkup.
+In this guide, we’ll explain how often children should see a dentist, what happens during a visit, and how regular care supports long-term dental health.

 How Often Should Kids Go to the Dentist for Routine Checkups?